michaelshiloh/robotaPsyche/lectureNotes.md

   int myColor;

   Mover(float _mass_, float _x_, float _y_) {
-    // And for now, we’ll just set the mass equal to 1 for simplicity. mass = _mass_;
+    mass = _mass_;
     location = new PVector(_x_, _y_);
     velocity = new PVector(0, 0);